• Skip to main content

 according to the instructions on the bottle.

-And wash the box, getting all of the old grunge off.
+Wash the box, getting off all of the old grunge.

-Allow it to dry good, probably overnight before proceeding.
+Allow it to thoroughly dry, probably overnight before proceeding.

 After the wooden box is dry, apply the Johnson’s Paste Wax